What exactly is a raw food diet?

-A raw food diet avoids cooked foods as the process of cooking can destroy many of the nutrients and natural enzymes in food that are important for health.
+A raw food diet focuses on enjoying uncooked foods because the process of cooking can destroy many of the nutrients and natural enzymes in food that are essential for vibrant health.

-A plant-based raw food diet includes the following:
+Well, a diet that’s rich in plant-based raw food includes a lot of the following:

 Raw nuts and seeds